talkable/talkable-docs/source/ios_sdk/advanced.rst

   .. note::

-    You can modify page title on Talkable Site during campaign developing.
+    You can modify page title on a Talkable Site during campaign development.

 4. Present offers to your users by yourself by handling request url or webView after origin was created.